Hondo is likeable, principled, doesn’t expect others to think the same as he does, and has a real soft spot for his mongrel dog.

 Genre: Western

 Many Louis L’Amour western novels are so formulaic–a strong slow-speaking cowboy, a beautiful woman, a few bad guys, and maybe a good horse.
-Hondo uses that same recipe, but with enough enhancements to make it a little different.
+Hondo uses that same recipe, but with enough enhancements to stand apart.

 It’s actually a war story.
 The US has broken treaties, and as a result, the Apache have declared war.
 Hondo tells the story of a group of people caught up in the conflict.
 There are heroes and villains on both sides as well as friendships and rivalries that cross the boundaries between the two combatant nations.